Seankuwamoto/Weather-Balloon/README.md

 ```

 ### Step 2: Downloading the code to your computer
 At the top of this repository, you should see a green button labeled `Code`.
-By clicking on this, then pressing `Download ZIP`, you can download all of my code to a zip file on your computer.
+By clicking on this, then pressing `Download ZIP`, you can download my code to a zip file on your computer.

 ![image](/images/zip.png)

-After navigating to this zip file in your finder and double-clicking on it, it will become unzipped and create a folder in your downloads called Weather-Balloon.
+After navigating to this zip file in your finder and double-clicking on it, it will create a folder in your downloads called Weather-Balloon.

-Move this folder to wherever you would like to have it, preferably somewhere like `documents` or `desktop` so that it doesn't get lost in your downloads.
-Make sure to remember where you put it, you'll need that later.
+Move this folder to wherever you would like to have it, preferably somewhere like `Documents` or `Desktop` so that it doesn't get lost in your downloads.
+Make sure to remember where you put it, you'll need it later.

 ### Step 3: Downloading the needed packages

 To install the needed npm packages for this project, you will first need to **naviagate into the project directory** in the terminal.
 Right now your terminal is dealing with your whole computer, but you want to move into the project folder so that you can run files and install packages inside it.
 Your terminal should look something like this:

 ![image](/images/terminal.png)